docsforadobe/premiere-plugin-guide/docs/exporters/getting-started.md

 ## Creating Presets

 Create your own presets using the Export Settings UI, either from within Premiere Pro, or Media Encoder.
 Just modify the parameters the way you want, and hit the Save icon to save the preset to disk.
-The presets are saved with the extension ‘.epr’.
+The presets are saved with the extension '.epr'.

 Starting in CS5, all the presets are saved to the same location, regardless of whether saved from Premiere Pro or Media Encoder: